t-ambur/pkmCNN/readme.txt

 ahk
 pyscreenshot
 pillow
+numpy
+pickle (if not installed already in another package) tensorflow (and/or tensorflow GPU)
-ctypes, time, os, subprocess, threading, random (should install by default with python)
+Keras (if not bundled with tensorflow) opencv-python ctypes, time, os, subprocess, threading, random (should install by default with python)

 >> AutoHotkey.exe installed (to default install location OR PATH configured properly)